British Airways Flight 149: Background

-At 01:13 GMT on 2 August 1990, BA 149 landed at Kuwait International Airport and the passengers were disembarked for what should have been an hour wait.
+At 04:13 AST (01:13 GMT) on 2 August 1990, BA 149 landed at Kuwait International Airport and the passengers were disembarked for what should have been an hour wait.
 The airport was deserted and there was little-to-no staff on the ground; at the point of its landing, all other scheduled flights by other airlines had been cancelled or diverted for several hours already at this point.
 Thirty passengers were booked on the flight to finish their journey in Kuwait and disembarked the plane with the inbound crew who proceeded to set off for their hotel.
 According to some passenger accounts, those who were disembarking in Kuwait proceeded to immigration but found that their luggage was not being unloaded.
 There were reports that, prior to BA 149's landing, British military personnel had taken control of Kuwait Airport's control tower.
-Between 01.45 and 02:05 GMT, the crew for the onward flight and remaining passengers boarded the Boeing 747 in anticipation of the next leg to Madras which was to be captained by Peter Clark.
+Between 04:45 and 05:05 local time, the crew for the onward flight and remaining passengers boarded the Boeing 747 in anticipation of the next leg to Madras which was to be captained by Peter Clark.
 During the preparations to takeoff, the flight crew were informed that the airport would be closed for two hours.
-At 02:20 GMT, Iraqi fighter-bombers reportedly bombed the airport's runway, preventing its use, and knocked out the airport's control tower.
+At 05:20, Iraqi fighter-bombers reportedly bombed the airport's runway, preventing its use, and knocked out the airport's control tower.
 The cabin crew ordered an evacuation of the aircraft and the passengers were initially moved into the terminal building.
-At 03:00 GMT, Kuwaiti radio made a national announcement that Iraqi troops had crossed the border.
+At 06:00 local time, Kuwaiti radio made a national announcement that Iraqi troops had crossed the border.

-At 04:30 GMT, both the crew and passengers who had been on board Flight 149 were escorted from the terminal by the Iraqi army and transported by bus to the airport's onsite hotel.
+At 07:30 AST (04:30 GMT), both the crew and passengers who had been on board Flight 149 were escorted from the terminal by the Iraqi army and transported by bus to the airport's onsite hotel.
 On 3 August 1990, it was reported that all of the 367 passengers and 18 crewmembers from BA 149 were safe and well.

-The empty aircraft, which had remained at Kuwait International Airport throughout the war, was destroyed on the ground by an aircraft attack during the latter stages of the conflict; the destruction may have been an intentional act of the US military to prevent its capture.
+The empty 747, which had remained at Kuwait International Airport throughout the war, was destroyed on the ground by an aircraft attack during the latter stages of the conflict; the destruction may have been an intentional act of the US military to prevent its use by the Iraqi military.
 Alternatively, the aircraft may have been destroyed by Iraqi ground forces during their withdrawal from Kuwait.
 As a consequence of its destruction, British Airways was able to collect on the airliner's insurance.
-Two of the aircraft's landing gears were salvaged and are displayed at Waterside, British Airways' headquarters.
+Two of the aircraft's landing gears were salvaged and are displayed at Waterside, British Airways' headquarters at London Heathrow.